parklab/EchoSV/README.md

 **Parameters:**
 - `-i`: Input config file, see example as ./test_data/test_colo829_config.json
+- `--multiplat`: If given, use multi-platform genotyping info.
 - `--merge`: If given, merge concordant SVs across references and derive a single VCF.
 - `--min_echo_score`: Minimum echo score to consider an SV for matching (default: 0.5).